Rubenstein, Pvt. Saul

 The tankers also found the engineers were ready to blow a bridge before the battalion had crossed it.
 Spaulding and 1st Lt.
 Charles Fleming ordered them to wait.
 Not long after this, the 194th under Lt.
 Col. Miller arrived and crossed.
 When it was believed all the vehicles had crossed, the engineers lit the fuses.
 Just then a half-track arrived carrying Capt.
 Fred Moffet began to cross the bridge when about halfway across he saw smoke.
 Moffet ordered his driver to back the half-track off the bridge which went up in an explosion seconds later.
 A board from the explosion hit Moffet and injured his leg.

-At some point, he was hospitalized at Hospital #2 at Cabcaben, Bataan which was created in December 1941.
+At the time of the surrender, he was hospitalized at Hospital #2 at Cabcaben, Bataan which was created in December 1941.
 It was staffed by 8 doctors, 4 dentists, 3 pharmacists, and 2 MAC or administration officers who handled the paperwork.
 The hospital was located near kilometer post 162.5 on the banks of the Real River about two kilometers from Cabcaben Airfield on the north side of the river.
 National Highway No. 6 was about 1 km to the south.
 The soil drained well and the area was covered with bamboo and other trees which provided cover from the air.
 What is known is the hospital had a water purification plant and an operating room with 8 operating tables.
 It was stated the hospital could accommodate 600 patients.
 There was also a mess hall and toilet facilities.
 The hospital is known to have outdoor wards for the sick and wounded but shelter halves were used to provide cover for the patients.
 The hospital also had an operating room, a water plant, and an operating room which was a tent with a wooden floor that could hold the weight of the surgical equipment.
 A second surgical room – that held four operating tables – was built with wooden walls since casualties were expected to increase.
 The original operating room was replaced with another operating room because it was too close to the road and dust was everywhere.
 There was also a dental laboratory which it was said did excellent work.
 The hospital was near the bank of the Real River so a channel was dug that diverted about half of the river’s water to the water filtration plant supplying the hospital with an abundant chlorinated water supply.
 Electricity was supplied by a generator.

 Food at the hospital consisted of fruit juices, canned milk, and meat.
 The number of patients the hospital received increased in February, and Thomas may have been one of them.
 No information has been found as to why he was admitted, but the battalion was involved in the Battle of the Points.
 The records kept by the medical staff indicated that casualties increased at this time and that there was a large influx of patients the night before the surrender.
 In addition, the medical staff stated that the closer to April the number of cases of men with food deficiency diseases increased.